mrkarama/Flutter-Cart-Page-Hero-Animation/README.md

 A new Flutter project.

 Hero Animations are not that difficult to implement.
-They knid of sound a little bit exotic because of the name perhaps nut there is nothin special about them.
+They kind of sound a little bit exotic because of the name perhaps nut there is nothing special about them.
 It just takes on  widget from one screen to the next screen and you can define how they are animating.